 Tom has given talks at the likes of UCLA, University of Texas at Austin, Palm Beach Atlantic University, University of Bristol, University of St Andrews, California State University Long Beach, University of Tulsa, Southampton University, Imperial College London, MODA, Pure London and Fortune Brainstorm.

 Tom is a singer, songwriter, piano player and record producer.
-He produced and co-wrote The Stylistics album, "Falling In Love with My Girl", featuring Shania Twain, the Elton John Band including Nigel Olsson and Davey Johnstone, Bill Champlin, Jay Graydon, Justin Hawkins, Tower of Power, The Real Thing, Steve Lukather, Ronnie Wood and many more legendary musical collaborators.
+He produced and co-wrote The Stylistics album, "Falling In Love with My Girl", featuring Shania Twain, Ronnie Wood of The Rolling Stones, Gene Simmons of KISS, Justin Hawkins of The Darkness, Billy Gibbons of ZZ Top, the Elton John Band including Nigel Olsson and Davey Johnstone, Bill Champlin of Chicago, Jay Graydon, The Real Thing, Pat Boone, Nathan East, Tower of Power, Ray Parker Jr., Steve Lukather of Toto and many more collaborators.
 This includes the single with Shania Twain, "Yes, I Will", which Tom co-wrote with Shania and Nathan East.

 Prior to this Tom produced sessions at studios such as Sunset Sound, Abbey Road, Metropolis and The Village.
 His music can be heard on the albums "The Life and Times of The Tomicks" and "One Single A Week", which feature songs recorded with Davey Johnstone, Earl Slick and Kenji Suzuki of Simply Red.